DataManagementLab/collab-coursebook/README.md

 * Virtualenv
 * poppler
 * TeX Distribution (e.g. TeX Live)
-* for production using uwsgi:
+* For production using uwsgi:
   * C compiler e.g. gcc
   * uwsgi
   * uwsgi Python3 plugin
-* for production using Apache (in addition to uwsgi)
+* For production using Apache (in addition to uwsgi)
   * the mod proxy uwsgi plugin for apache2

 #### Python Requirements